parallelwindfarms/byteparsing/paper/paper.md

 # Architecture

-## Functional parser combinators

-Writing functional parser combinators is a staple of functional languages like Haskell.
+Writing functional parser combinators is a staple of functional languages like Haskell or Ocaml [@frost_1989;@hutton_1992].
 The paper "Monadic Parsing in Haskell" [@hutton_meijer_1998] gives a complete tutorial on how to write a basic recursive descent parser.
-Most of what Hutton and Meijer teach carries over nicely to Python, once we take care of a few details.
+Most of what Hutton and Meijer teach, carries over nicely to Python, once we take care of a few details.
 We've replaced some Haskell idioms by features that are considered more 'pythonic'.

+## Functional parser combinators

 We explain the concept of a functional parser combinator in terms of taking `str` as input for simplicity.
 Later we will see that we need to make things a bit more complicated.